 I would like that the attendees of the MSGBC Basin Submit & Exhibition realize that TechnipFMC is dealing with all kind of clients for all kind of projects.
 We are used to saying that there are no small or big clients, there are only clients and we remain accessible and give attention to all of them.
 This is to say that with our growing presence in Senegal we are keen to be even closer to all the stakeholders.
 Also, we are planning to introduce initiatives for a sustainable future for Senegal, like measures implemented in other African countries: community development programs, development of a local suppliers’ network and education.

 About Frank Pliya

-Over fifteen years experience in general management, financial and commercial activities in Oil & Gas, petrochemical industries, including several assignments in Africa.
+Frank Pliya, Country Director for Senegal at TechnipFMC has over fifteen years of experience in general management, financial and commercial activities in Oil & Gas, petrochemical industries, including several assignments in Africa.